Miscellaneous Expenditures — Mail and Postal Services

 Postage, Mailing Services and Post Office Box Rentals

 - Received by a state agency for authorized services and appropriated directly to the receiving agency.

-- Under a contract for mailing services that may include postage, if the contract has been approved by the Texas Procurement and Support Services (TPASS) Division of the Comptroller’s office.
+- Under a contract for mailing services that may include postage, if the contract has been approved by the Statewide Procurement Division (SPD) of the Comptroller’s office.

 - To an authorized petty cash account.

 - To a state employee for an emergency purchase of postage or an emergency payment of post office box rent.

 An agency, other than an institution of higher education, that exceeds the postage dollar amount set by the General Appropriations Act (GAA) for that fiscal year, must purchase or rent a postage meter machine.
 The agency is required to record all purchases for postage on the machine, except for purchases of postage for employees in field offices and traveling employees.